STOP Fire video

 Common Causes of Fire in the Home

-- Never burn a candle on or near anything that can catch fire- keep them away from furniture, curtains, bedding, carpets, books, flammable decorations, etc.
+- NEVER burn a candle on or near anything that can catch fire.
+Keep them away from furniture, curtains, bedding, carpets, books, flammable decorations, etc.

 - Keep burning candles out of reach of children and pets.

-- Always use a candleholder specifically designed for candle use; the holder should be heat resistant, sturdy, and large enough to contain any drips or melted wax.
+- Always use a candleholder specifically designed for candle use; the holder should be heat resistant, sturdy and large enough to contain any drips or melted wax.

 - Don’t burn a candle all the way down.
 Extinguish the flame if it comes too close to the holder or container.
-For a margin of safety, discontinue burning a candle when 2 inches of wax remains or ½ inch if in a container.

-- Never touch or move a burning candle when the wax is liquid.
+- NEVER touch or move a burning candle when the wax is liquid.

 - Extinguish a candle if it repeatedly smokes, flickers, or the flame becomes too high as these indicate it is not burning properly.
 Cool, trim the wick, then check for drafts before relighting.

-- Never use a candle as a night light.
+- NEVER use a candle as a nightlight.

 - Avoid leaving cooking unattended; if you have to leave the kitchen, turn the cooker off and take the saucepans off the heat.